Creator of Frank Sidebottom, Chris Sievey, dies

 After having limited success with punk band The Freshies, Sievey created the role for which he will be best remembered.

-Frank Sidebottom styled himself as an aspiring singer-songwriter from Timperley, south Manchester.'One of a kind'
+Frank Sidebottom styled himself as an aspiring singer-songwriter from Timperley, south Manchester.

 Often accompanied by his sidekick Little Frank - a glove puppet made in his own image - Frank became a regular face on TV in the 1980s and 1990s.